dsmooke/readme-inception/README.md

 ## Goals

-1. To create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package].
+1. To create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

 2. Invoke the application by using the following command: `node index.js`

 3. Use Screencastify and provide a link to a walkthrough video that demonstrates its functionality.

 ### Definitions
 The goals above and the application can be further understood with the following definitions:

+* You’ll need the following tools and technologies to accomplish this:

+  * `fs` for writing to the file system

+  * `inquirer` for collecting user input

+  * String template literals for generating a string version of the HTML/README.md document before it is written to the file system

+  * Promises for handling asynchronous behavior

 **node.js**
-:
+: an implementation of the V8 JavaScript engine without Chrome.
+It allows you to write server-side code using JavaScript.
+This means that you no longer need a browser to run JavaScript.
+You can do so from the command line.
+Node.js ships with a **standard library**.

+**standard library**
+: The standard library contains a number of modules that allow you to extend the functionality of Node.js, like `fs`, which you’ll use to read and write files.

 **command-line**
 :
 **dependencies**